microsoft/VSProjectSystem/doc/extensibility/IDynamicEnumValuesProvider.md

     }
 ```
 ##IDynamicEnumValuesGenerator
+**Note:**
+Issue #53
-**Note:** `AllowCustomValues` and `TryCreateEnumValueAsync` are currently ignored by the Project System runtime in the RTM version of Visual Studio 2015, but may be supported in future releases.
+`AllowCustomValues` and `TryCreateEnumValueAsync` are currently ignored by the Project System runtime in the RTM version of Visual Studio 2015, but may be supported in future releases.
 The suggested implementations below attempt to match the current behavior (any value gets accepted) to minimize disruption when this feature is enabled.
 ```csharp
     /// <summary>
     /// Generates dynamic enum values.